Can’t find the answer below? Please contact our office via [email protected] or (03) 5261 5511 for assistance.

 What does the PACKAGE option include?

-- Race Transfers (transfers to/from the start/finish lines, includes transfers to/from the airport/ Alice Springs before/after the race on 15th or16th Aug and 20th Aug
+• Race Transfers (transfers to and from the start and finish lines, PLUS transfers to and from the airport and Alice Springs before and after the race on 14th or 15th Aug and 19th Aug)

 How will I be able to tell the difference between the ‘Four-Stage Runners’ and ‘Single-Stage Runners’?